SalientSys/rtsp-media-filters/readme.md

 # LiveMediaExt
 Contains sources from [LiveMediaExt](https://github.com/miseri/LiveMediaExt) and our code that is used for our RTSP server implementation.

+## Package Files
+NuGet package files are located in the CompleteView repository under `libs`.

 ## Dependencies
 - boost
 - SalientSys.Intel-tbb